 Is there a vaccine for COVID-19?

-Although a vaccine for COVID-19 was recently approved, it is not widely accessible to the public yet.
+Although a vaccine for COVID-19 has been approved, it is not widely accessible to the public yet.
 The best way to prevent illness is to avoid being exposed to the virus.
 Learn more about Ohio’s vaccine distribution plan.

 Should I wear a face mask?